 It is vital you distinguish your audience at this level before going down further on other targeting options.

-Probably one of the most popular audiences targeting option on Ad networks like AdsTargets, Google and many others.
+Probably one of the most popular audiences targeting options on Ad networks like AdsTargets, Google, and many others.

-keywords targeting are used for both search and display advertising campaigns which enable the marketer to target people searching for specific services, products or information using related or exact keywords.
+Keyword targeting is used for both search and display advertising campaigns which enable the marketer to target people searching for specific services, products, or information using related or exact keywords.

 For Google Advertising, you can choose to target people with “exact match keywords”, “phrase match keywords” and “broad match keywords” on Google ads.

-Psychographic targeting here involves targeting your audience based on their interest, activity and general behaviour online.
+Psychographic targeting here involves targeting your audience based on their interest, activity, and general behavior online.

-These type of audience is determined by audience profile details they provided when signing-up on social media platforms, the event they attend, the pages they follow, business and industry, family and friends.
+This type of audience is determined by audience profile details they provided when signing up on social media platforms, the event they attend, the pages they follow, business and industry, family, and friends.

-Other include, hobbies, fashion and style, technology shopping, entertainment, fitness and wellness, food and drinks.
+Others include hobbies, fashion, and style, technology shopping, entertainment, fitness and wellness, and food and drinks.

-Though this comes under psychographic and interest, however, it’s worth separating behaviour as it looks at the audience behaviour such as travelling behaviour, digital activity, charitable donations, experts, job role, residential profile, seasonal and events.
+Though this comes under psychographic and interest, however, it’s worth separating behavior as it looks at the audience behavior such as traveling behavior, digital activity, charitable donations, experts, job role, residential profile, seasonal, and events.

-Other behaviour to look at are financial status, purchase behaviour, media, automotive, and business to business activity.
+Other behaviors to look at are their financial status, purchase behavior, media, automotive, and business-to-business activity.